-Our Reaction: Not as tightly written as Out of Gas which knocks it down just a bit in the vie for best episode, but wonderful character interaction and shows how well the crew work together.
+Our Reaction: Not as tightly written as Out of Gas which knocks it down just a bit in the vie for the best episode, but wonderful character interaction and shows how well the crew works together.

 Safe – Airdate: November 8, 2002

 A battle with cattle dealers leaves Book in dire need of Simonâ™s aid.
 Too bad the doctor – and his sister – are out of reach, having been abducted by hillbillies looking for a healer.
 Includes a bit about Simon and Riverâ™s childhood.